vartikamangal/assignment/README.md

 This Project is an early experimental version of **Tatsam** and consists of the Status & Next Checkpoint of the project.

+## Names of confusion:-
+ 1. CommonInputFeedback -> Entity for persisting text/voicenotes which are not in perform-activity flow.
+ 2. ActivityRating -> Entity which helps in giving rating after any activity is completed.
+ 3. ActivityFeedback -> Entity for persisting text/voicenotes which are in the perform-activity flow and would be shown in My Diary section of profile.

 ## Next Checkpoint